OpenNMT/OpenNMT-py/README.md

 - saving and loading from checkpoints
 - inference (translation) with batching and beam search

-Not yet implemented:
+In development:

 - word features
 - multi-GPU
-- residual connections
+- python tokenization tools